mikegagnon/linked-lists/README.md

 A chain of nodes is a linked list!

+### Visualization

-To help students understand linked lists, we visualize them like so:
+To help students understand linked lists, we typically visualize them like so:

 <img src="linked-list-01.png">